Classic-Fortress/server-qwprogs/README.md

 Heavy Weapons Guy
 ------
-* Assault Cannon can now be fired while moving.
+* Assault Cannon can now be fired while moving and while jumping.
 * Accuracy of Assault Cannon decreased while moving.
 * HWGuy can now be affected by concussion grenades while firing Assault Cannon.
+* New class special that stops the Assault Cannon from firing and just keeps it spinning.
+* Lowered volume for spinning Assault Cannon.

 Spy
 ------